dmuth/dmuth/README.md

 ## he/him / Philadelphia, PA, USA / 28% cheetah / [#BlackLivesMatter](https://github.com/SierraSoftworks/blmain)

 Welcome to my GitHub repo!
 This is mostly for personal projects that I've worked on over the years.
-Sometimes it's to learn a new technology, sometimes it's to contribute something to a particular space.
+Sometimes it's to learn a new technology, sometimes it's to contribute something to a particular space, sometimes it's just #CodePosting where I try something new.
 Here are my more interested projects that you may wish to check out:

 - [Splunk Lab](https://github.com/dmuth/splunk-lab) - Stand up Splunk in 30 seconds!
 It's a great way to learn Splunk, ingest sample data, etc. Includes the Machine Learning app.
 - [Cheetah Bot](https://github.com/dmuth/cheetah-bot) - A Telegram Bot that makes cheetah sounds and posts cheetah pictures!